developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the UI Revision of that Schema that is being used.

 The UI Revision is expressed in the form of a simple integer value (e.g. 3).
-- The value will change when there are changes to the Schema do not affect the Managed Configurations supported by OemConfig, but only affect the UI that may be generated based on that Schema.
+- The value changes when there are changes to the Schema do not affect the Managed Configurations supported by OemConfig, but only affect the UI that may be generated based on that Schema.
 - Examples of cosmetic changes that might be indicated using this Managed Configuration include changes in the _Title_ or _Description_ of Managed Configuration or changes to the textual values displayed for a pull-down list of choices.
 - See the Managed Configuration **Schema Contract Version** for more information on changes that are not purely cosmetic and hence that affect the Contract Version.